-Students enrolled in multiple AP classes may be enrolled in an AP Study Hall class for one schedule block (max).
+Students enrolled in at least two AP classes may be enrolled in an AP Study Hall class for one schedule block (max).
 AP Study Hall is a non-credit bearing class designed to give students the opportunity to have additional study time.
 Due to space issues, AP study hall spaces are limited.